| Upcoming Hearings | Tracked Legislation |

 | LD 2201 |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Committee Docket: Voted - OTP-AM (3/30/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor Public Law Chapter 690 (4/13/2026) |

 | LD 2202 |

-An Act To Require Notice To The Attorney General Prior To The Merger Of Certain Health Care Entities As Recommended By The Commission To Evaluate The Scope Of Regulatory Review And Oversight Over Health Care Transactions That Impact The Delivery Of Health Care Services In The State The bill requires a health care entity to provide notice to the Attorney General about a pending merger or acquisition at the same time the health care entity is required to notify the Federal Trade Commission or the United States Department of Justice, Antitrust Division in accordance with federal laws and regulations. |
+An Act To Require Notice To The Attorney General Prior To The Merger Of Certain Health Care Entities As Recommended By The Commission To Evaluate The Scope Of Regulatory Review And Oversight Over Health Care Transactions That Impact The Delivery Of Health Care Services In The State As enacted, this law (Chapter 661) requires a health care entity to provide notice to the Attorney General about a pending merger or acquisition at the same time the health care entity is required to notify the Federal Trade Commission or the United States Department of Justice, Antitrust Division in accordance with federal laws and regulations. |

 | LD 2208 |

-Committee: HEALTH AND HUMAN SERVICES; HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Committee Docket: Voted - Divided Report (3/12/2026) |
+Committee: HEALTH AND HUMAN SERVICES; HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Died On Adjournment, Apr 29, 2026 (4/29/2026) |

 | LD 2212 |